danielefenix/requirejs-grunt-dynamic-main/README.md

 An optimized version of static.html using grunt-contrib-requirejs.

 I would like to achieve the optimized version using the structure of dynamic.html and its generation of RequireJS configuration file.

+## dynamic.html
+This is the current workflow in which the RequireJS configuration is generated dynamically merging two (or more) configuration files.
+The generated file is passed as configuration to require.config() function in order to prepare the RequireJS context.

+The 'cart/View', 'store/View' and then available.